Anaerobic Digestion Facility at Little Miami Plant

 • In December 2022, MSD awarded a progressive design-build project to Jacobs Project Management Company to design and construct an anaerobic digestion facility at the Little Miami Wastewater Treatment Plant in the East End/Columbia-Tusculum neighborhoods.

-• Design kicked off in January 2023; 30% design expected to be complete by end of 2023.
+• Design kicked off in January 2023; 30% design expected to be complete in April 2024.

-• Construction is anticipated to start in 2024 and run through 2028.
+• Construction is anticipated to start in August 2024 and run through 2028.

 EXPANDED PLANT FOOTPRINT